-This Award is for students who have achieved at a high level in three (3) categories - from the following 5 areas of the College: Service, Sport, Co-curricular, Cultural and Academic.
+This Award is for students who have achieved at a high level in three (3) categories - from the following five areas of the College: Service, Sport, Co-curricular, Cultural and Academic.
 One of the areas must be Service.
 In addition, the recipient must have attended all major liturgical events and community days.
 The recipient from any year level is discerned by the Merici College Leadership Team from all students who it believes meet the eligibility criteria.
-This Award will be presented to the recipient at the conclusion of the St. Angela Merici Day Mass.
+This Award will be presented to the recipient at the conclusion of the St. Angela Merici Day Mass or at the Year 12 Graduation Mass.